 As well as this post, we have a number of other detailed photography posts to help you get the best photos.
 Here are some we think you will find useful.

 - Our guide to picking the best travel camera, which features a range of cameras at various price points.
-We also have a dedicated guide to picking a compact camera for travel, a guide to picking a mirrorless travel camera and a guide to picking a mirrorless travel camera.
+We also have a dedicated guide to picking a compact camera for travel, a guide to picking a mirrorless travel camera and a guide to picking a DSLR travel camera.

 - If you need a new lens, we have a guide to the best travel camera lenses which covers the majority of camera types available today

 - We have a guide to taking better pictures of yourself, how and why to use back button focus, how to take pictures of stars, an overview of Neutral Density filters and a guide to shooting in RAW – just some of our photography posts!

 - We also have an always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.